ma-ha/k8s-mon-collector/README.md

 # TL;DR

-You need to generate credentials for a "Monitoring Dashboard" per cluster:
+You need to generate credentials for a "Monitoring Dashboard" per cluster.

+"Free Tier" credentials unlock all feature and has no time limitation:

 https://lcs.online-service.cloud/index.html?layout=product-nonav&id=613c6222be1a810011a01665

-("Free Trial" credentials unlock all feature and has no time limitation.)

 Install the "collector" pod: